How to bypass CAPTCHA: Techniques, tools, and ethical risks explained

 • DDoS Attacks: Overloading servers with fake traffic.

-There are both valid and invalid reasons to bypass CAPTCHAs:
+There are both valid and invalid reasons to bypass CAPTCHA:

 Valid reasons

-• Accessibility: CAPTCHAs can be challenging for individuals with visual or cognitive impairments.
-According to a 2022 Web Accessibility Initiative report, 15% of users with disabilities experience difficulties using image-based CAPTCHAs.
+• Accessibility: To bypass CAPTCHA can be challenging for individuals with visual or cognitive impairments.
+According to a 2022 Web Accessibility Initiative report, 15% of users with disabilities experience difficulties using image-based CAPTCHA.

-• Automation testing: Web developers need to circumvent CAPTCHAs while testing web applications to mimic user behavior.
+• Automation testing: Web developers need to circumvent CAPTCHA while testing web applications to mimic user behavior.

-• Research: Web security researchers can circumvent CAPTCHAs to analyze their performance.
+• Research: Web security researchers can circumvent CAPTCHA to analyze their performance.

 Invalid reasons